Regular Teeth Cleanings at Washington Court House Dental

 Dental Cleaning vs. Dental Exam: What’s the Difference?

-Dental exams and routine teeth cleanings are usually scheduled during the same appointment, so you may not have realized that they are two separate procedures, but they are.
+Dental exams and routine teeth cleanings are usually scheduled during the same appointment, and are considered part of preventive dentistry so you may not have realized that they are two separate procedures, but they are.
 A dental exam consists of:

 - A dental assistant taking X-rays of your mouth to show the dentists what is happening beneath the surface of your teeth and gums.